 As humans, we suffer from FOMO, or fear of missing out for those acronym averse readers.
 When we see a cabin crew member walking around the plane with an iPad and making faces at passengers, we inherently want to know what they know, what they can see, and basically everything that’s going on.
-Here’s what cabin crew members can see on their iPads, iPhones or other mobile devices, what they can’t, and why most it’s actually really helpful…

-It all started years ago when Apple and IBM teamed up to create a software solution called Passenger+, which identified at risk flight connections to cabin crew, which then allowed them to come and help and rebook you from the air, using in flight wifi.
-In general, iPads are used to inform cabin crew about…
+It all started years ago when Apple and IBM teamed up to create a software solution called Passenger+, which identified at risk flight connections to cabin crew, which then allowed them to come and help and rebook you from the air, using what at the time was this new thing called “in flight” wifi.

 - Missed connections – the passenger kind.

 - Elite status milestones and where frequent flyers are sitting.

 - Previous customer experience issues which need rectifying.